Terradue/doc-developer-sandbox/source/developer/browseresults.rst

 * To see intermediate results, click on *node_expression* and then click on *data*.

-The following image show the steps that we have just performed:
+The following images show the steps that we have just performed:

 .. figure:: includes/browseresults/gui1.png
    :scale: 80 %